-Both physical import and export recorded a growth by 10.6% and 7.8%, respectively, in 2014-2019.
-The physical import went up from 73.4 million tonnes to 81.2 million tonnes while physical export went up from 70.7 million tonnes to 76.2 million tonnes in this period (Table 2).
+Both physical import and export recorded a growth by 17.3% and 6.8%, respectively, in 2012-2017.
+The physical import went up from 66.9 million tonnes to 78.4 million tonnes while physical export went up from 66.5 million tonnes to 71 million tonnes in this period (Table 2).
 Physical import can be viewed as a first indication of environmental pressure, which is shifted from importing countries to exporting ones - production of this import is related to environmental pressure in the exporting country (pressure from extraction of resources and production of commodities) and the driving force of this pressure is the importing country, which demands these commodities.
 Similarly, the physical export indicates shifts of environmental pressure from abroad to the Czech Republic.
 The shifts of environmental pressure were growing in the monitored period, and this was true both for import and export.

-Growth in physical import in absolute values came mainly from metal ores category (raw material, semimanufactured products and manufactured products from metal ores), which grew by 10.4% from 20.6 million tonnes to 22.8 million tonnes.
-Growth in physical export in absolute values was mostly influenced by biomass, which went up by 16% from 27.6 million tonnes to 32.1 million tonnes.
-A quite significant increase in volume of physical import and export was recorded also for all other material categories with the exception of export of fossil fuels (a decrease from 13 million tonnes to 9.7 million tonnes, i.e. by 25.5%) and export of waste, which went down by nearly 100% from 3 300 tonnes to 2 tonnes.
-Similarly to used domestic extraction of other biomass and biomass from hunting, however, the absolute mass of waste is very small and influences the total volume and trend of physical import (and also of physical export) only insignificantly.
+Growth in physical import came mainly from fossil fuels category (raw material, semi-manufactured products and manufactured products from fossil fuels), which grew by 13.7% from 24.4 million tonnes to 27.8 million tonnes.
+Growth in physical export was mostly influenced by biomass (raw material, semi-manufactured products and manufactured products from biomass), which went up by 8.4% from 24.8 million tonnes to 26.9 million tonnes.
+An increase in volume of physical import and export was recorded also for all other material categories with the exception of export of fossil fuels (a decrease from 13.3 million tonnes to 11 million tonnes, i.e. by 17.3%) and export of waste, which went down by 95% from 3 010 tonnes to 151 tonnes.
+Similarly to used domestic extraction of metal ores, however, the absolute mass of waste is very small and influences the total volume and trend of physical import (and also of physical export) only insignificantly.

-Both DMI and DMC indicators increased by 6.7% from 231 million tonnes to 246.4 million tonnes and by 6.2% from 160.4 million tonnes to 170.3 million tonnes, respectively, in 2014-2019.
-Expressed in per capita terms, DMI increased from 22 tonnes to 23.1 tonnes per capita and DMC went up from 15.2 tonnes to 16 tonnes per capita (Table 3).
+Both DMI and DMC indicators increased by 5.8% from 224 million tonnes to 237 million tonnes and by 5.3% from 157.5 million tonnes to 166 million tonnes, respectively, in 2012-2017.
+Expressed in per capita terms, DMI increased from 21.3 tonnes to 22.4 tonnes per capita and DMC went up from 15 tonnes to 15.7 tonnes per capita (Table 3).
+Taking into account how these two indicators are calculated, it is not surprising that the most pronounced increase was recorded in 2014 and 2015 when both used domestic extraction and physical import grew significantly.
+DMI increased by 7% and DMC by 7.8%, respectively, in these years.

 DMI and DMC can be understood as proxies for total environmental pressure related to use of materials in the Czech Republic (pressure related to extraction of raw materials, their processing and output waste flows).
 The DMC indicator represents pressure, which is driven by the consumption in the Czech Republic while the DMI also comprises pressure, which is driven by consumption in the countries the Czech Republic exports to.
-The DMC indicator is further interpreted as a waste potential, because all consumed materials will turn into waste sooner or later.
+The DMC indicator is further interpreted as a waste potential, because all consumed materials will turn into waste sconer or later.
 This shows the linkage between input and output indicators of material flows and the fact that the only way how to effectively decrease output material flows is to reduce material consumption.
-As both DMI and DMC increased in the monitored period, there was an increase in environmental pressure driven by consumption in countries we export to, as well as an increase in environmental pressure related to material consumption in the Czech Republic.
-At the same time, the potential for waste flows in the years to come was growing.
+As both DMI and DMC increased in the monitored period, there was an increase in environmental pressure driven by consumption in the Czech Republic.
+At the same time the potential for waste flows in the years to come was growing.